WHAT DOES BONE DENSITY TESTING DO AND WHY IS IT IMPORTANT?

 WHAT TO EXPECT FROM A DXA TEST

-During DXA, you lie on an examination table.
+During dual-energy x-ray absorptiometry (DXA), you lie on an examination table.
 An x-ray detector scans a bone region, and the amount of x-rays that pass through bone are measured and displayed as an image that is interpreted by a radiologist or metabolic bone expert.
 The test causes no discomfort, involves no injections or special preparation, and usually takes only 5 to 10 minutes.
 The x-ray detector will detect any metal on your clothing (zippers, belt buckles), so you may be asked to wear a gown for the test.

 The amount of radiation that's used is minimal, amounting to roughly the same radiation that an average person gets from the environment in one day.
 After the test is completed and the doctor interprets the results, you will be given a score that speaks to the condition of your bones.